sahan-vishwajith/nano_processor_project/README.md

+# nano_processor_project
+The nanoprocessor
-# nano_processor_projectThe nanoprocessor is a simple 4-bit microprocessor designed to execute a set of instructions.
+is a simple 4-bit microprocessor designed to execute a set of instructions.
 It consists of several components, including a 4-bit add/subtract unit, a 3-bit adder, a program counter, a register bank, an instruction decoder, a program ROM, and various multiplexers and buses.
 The processor supports four instructions: MOVI (move immediate value), ADD (addition), NEG (2's complement), and JZR (jump if zero).

 The register bank contains eight 4-bit registers, with R0 hard-coded to all zeros.
 The program ROM stores the assembly program, which is converted to machine code and hard-coded into ROM.
 The top-level design is tested using simulation, and the output of register R7 is connected to LEDs to display the final result.